yohamta/donburi/README.md

 // Component data will be initialized by default value of the struct. entity = world.Create(Position, Velocity);

-// You can use entity (it's a wrapper of int64) to get an Entry object from World
+// We can use entity (it's a wrapper of int64) to get an Entry object from World
 // which allows you to access the components that belong to the entity. entry := world.Entry(entity)